 With studies underway examining its effectiveness in GWS as well as prostate, brain, and nervous system cancers, ‘stress sensitivity’, Cushing’s disease, depression, and its ‘original’ use for abortion, mifepristone is getting a good workout at the clinical level.

-Mifepristone’s anti-glucocorticoid properties suggest it wouldn’t be appropriate for HPA axis suppressed ME/CFS patients.
+Mifepristone’s anti-glucocorticoid properties suggest it may not be appropriate for HPA axis suppressed ME/CFS patients but it’s cortisol enhancing properties suggest that it might be.
 However the mifepristone saga ends up, it and minocycline provide examples of the surprises that await as researchers dig deeper into how drugs work, and this provides hope that better drugs for ME/CFS and Fibromyalgia are already, without our knowing it, among us.